 One of the most personally satisfying actions was blocking Twitter followers with long histories of vile comments, delivered in 140 characters or less.

 There’s the loyalty-program fanboy who liked dishing out epithets from his phone – blocked!
 There’s the travel industry “consultant” with a never-ending string of passive-aggressive remarks – blocked!
-There’s another airline blogger whose site is a cesspool of negative comments about my consumer advocacy practice – blocked!
+And then there’s another airline blogger whose site is a cesspool of negative comments about my consumer advocacy practice – blocked!

 It’s quite a list.